etynosa/MoviesApp/README.md

         dotnet run --project MovieApi
         ```

-    - **Production Configuration**: Run the following commands:

-        ```bash
-        cd MovieServer
-        dotnet publish -c Release -o out
-        cd out
-        dotnet MovieApi.dll
-        ```

 3. The API should now be running locally.
-Open a web browser and navigate to `https://localhost:5001/api/movies` to verify.
+Open a web browser and navigate to `https://localhost:7405/api/movies/all` to verify.

 ### Running the Angular Client